realtechsupport/CelebWE/README.md

 general:

 Code experiments to explore the classification and generation of beauty as represented in neural networks (a convolutional neural network {CNN} and a generative adversarial neural network {GAN}).
-Test database for the CNN is the CelebA dataset (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and for the GAN a video collected in a supermarket.
+Test database for the CNN is the CelebA dataset (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and for the GAN images created from a video of a playground (1060 HD, 25fps converted to .png with avconv).

 CNN ------------------------------------------------